- Off road parking

 Just fifteen minutes south, Porthleven has more fabulous restaurants.
 Head for Kota or Rick Stein for incredible local seafood.
 Praze an Beeble village is a mile away with foodie pub and shop for provisions, and Hayle offers supermarkets and an eclectic mix of stores, plus the picturesque estuary.

 Over two floors.
 Mezzanine bedroom – 1 x king size double bed.
-Bathroom with bath, walk-in shower, basin and WC.
+Bathroom with roll top bath, walk-in shower, twin wash handbasins and WC.
 Open plan living area with kitchen, dining and sitting areas.

 Underfloor gas central heating.
 Woodburner.
 Gas oven and hob.
 Microwave, fridge/freezer, dishwasher, washer/dryer, TV, DVD, WiFi.
-Fuel, power and starter pack for fire inc. in rent.
+Fuel and power inc. in rent.
 Bed linen, towels and robes inc. in rent.
 Off road parking for 2 cars directly adjacent from the entrance of the cottage.
 One well-behaved dog welcome at £25 per week.
 Babes in arms welcome.
 Sorry, No smoking.
 Shops, pubs and restaurants 15 mins walk.
 Beach less than 10 miles.

 About the location